Links on Super Easy may earn us a commission. Our Editorial Guideline.

 Advantages of using a paid people search engine to retrieve your previous addresses include:

-So, if free sites like TruePeopleSearch didn’t work for you, it may be time to consider a paid people search engine.
 After trying out several people search tools, I found BeenVerified to be my favorite.
 Its relatively more detailed results and a generally higher success rate in finding the correct matches set it apart from many other products.
 I also appreciate how user-friendly its reports are—they’re easy to understand and well-organized.
-It even distinguishes between “top matches” and “higher confidence data”, which can help in assessing the reliability of the information.
+It distinguishes between “top matches” and “higher confidence data”, which can help in assessing the reliability of the information.

 To get your report, go to BeenVerified’s Name Lookup page, enter your full name, and click SEARCH.
 During the search process, you might be prompted to provide some extra information (like your state) to narrow down the results, especially if there are many people with the same name as yours.

 TruthFinder offers another viable option, with results often overlapping with BeenVerified.
 A unique advantage of TruthFinder is its ability to pinpoint residency dates to the exact day, while BeenVerified’s reports typically specify dates to the month.
-(In order to view the report, you will need to purchase a membership plan that best fits your needs).
+(Both BeenVerified and TruthFinder require a membership to view detailed reports.)

 Is the information provided by these tools 100% accurate?